Martin Jay: Fellowships and lectures

 He held prestigious fellowships from the Guggenheim, NEH, Rockefeller, and ACLS Foundations, as well as residential fellowships at the Stanford Humanities Center, the Institute for Advanced Study in Princeton, the National Humanities Center, and the American Academy in Berlin.
 He was a visiting fellow of St. Antony’s College, Oxford and Clare Hall, Cambridge.
 Among his key lectures were the Gauss Seminars (Princeton, 2002), the Faculty Research Lecture (Berkeley, 2007), the Richards Lectures (Virginia, 2008), and the Mosse Lectures (Jerusalem, 2013).

 Personal life

 Jay was born on May 4, 1944, in New York City.
-He is Jewish.
-He married English professor and literary critic Catherine Gallagher circa 1973; they met in 1970 at Berkeley when she was an English graduate student and he was an assistant professor of history.
+He married Catherine Gallagher in 1974, and has a daughter, Rebecca Jay, stepdaughter Shana Gallagher, and four grandchildren.
+They met in 1970 at Berkeley when she was an English graduate student and he was an assistant professor of history.

 He was born in New York City to Edward and Sari Joslovitz (née Sidel), who shortened the family surname to Jay in 1951.
 His sister, Beth Jay (b.
 1948), was principal attorney to three California Supreme Court Chief Justices.
 He is Jewish but not religious.
-He married Catherine Gallagher in 1974, and has a daughter, Rebecca Jay, stepdaughter Shana Gallagher, and four grandchildren.